-This document covers the overall requirements needed to begin using TX DWA on your system.
+This document covers the overall requirements needed to begin using Discovery Hub on your system.

 Complete the following steps to properly configure your system.
 Click the links to jump to each section.

 The architecture behind Discovery Hub™ powered by Discovery Hub is shown below.
 This diagram represents the database configuration on your server once Discovery Hub has been installed and configured.

 Discovery Hub can be set-up in multiple configurations which are detailed below.